EMI-Group/evox/docs/source/guide/developer/4-transfer-from-matlab.md

 - Uses `.*` to multiply corresponding elements of matrices of the same size.
 - `/` represents the matrix right division.
 - `.^` represents the element-wise power.
+- Trailing and leading dimension(s) of tensors with length 1 is/are **ignored**.
+- Automatically find broadcastable dimensions for element-wise operations and perform **implicit** dimension extension.

 #### PyTorch